nats-io/prometheus-nats-exporter/README.md

   -s	  Write log statements to the syslog.
   -subz
         Get subscription metrics.
+  -syslog
-  -syslog Write log statements to the syslog.
+        Write log statements to the syslog.
+  -tlscacert string
+    	Client certificate CA for verification (used with HTTPS).
+  -tlscert string
+    	Server certificate file (Enables HTTPS).
+  -tlskey string
+    	Private key for server certificate (used with HTTPS).
   -varz
         Get general metrics.
 ```